Glance accepts a model object and returns a

 Deviance of the model.

-Degrees of freedom used by the model.
+Degrees of freedom used by the null model.

-Residual degrees of freedom for the model.
+Residual degrees of freedom.